Our Patron Saint

 • Her Chastity

-The portrait of Blessed Kateri Tekakwitha at the top of this page and in our logo is by Lisa E. Brown.
+This portrait of Blessed Kateri Tekakwitha is by Lisa E. Brown.
 Lisa was commissioned to paint the patron saints of World Youth Day 2002.
-The original image was colorized by Bill Jacobs.
 We thank Lisa for her wonderful and inspirational art.

 Credit: Erin Green